PDF Version

 Notice of Proposed Rulemaking (NOPR) - A document issued by a federal agency that describes proposed new rules and regulations or proposed changes to existing rules and regulations.
 FERC issues a NOPR as part of the rulemaking process and, typically, before issuance of a final rule.

-Open Access Transmission Tariff (OATT) - An electronic transmission tariff accepted by FERC requiring the transmission provider to furnish all customers all shippers with non-discriminating service comparable to that provided by transmission owners to themselves.
+Open Access Transmission Tariff (OATT) - An electronic transmission tariff accepted by FERC requiring the transmission provider to furnish all customers with non-discriminating service comparable to that provided by transmission owners to themselves.

 Public Utility - Any person who owns or operates facilities subject to the jurisdiction of FERC.

 Relevant State Entities - Any state entity responsible for electric utility regulation or siting electric transmission facilities within the state or portion of a state located in the transmission planning region, including any state entity as designated for that purpose by state law.
+A state public utility commission is a standard example, but not the only type.

 Right of First Refusal - A legal provision granting a specific entity the opportunity to purchase or develop energy resources or infrastructure before it is offered to other parties.
-The federal right of first refusal pertains to instances where the federal government reserves the privilege to approve or reject proposed energy projects or transactions within its jurisdiction before they proceed.

 Rule - Federal regulations are known as rules and published in the Federal Register as well as updated annually in the Code of Federal Regulations.
 Rules are established by government agencies, as opposed to laws which are passed by the legislature.
 The rules help explain laws or policies and describe how a government agency works.